Licorice

 Is licorice good for acid reflux?

 DGL for acid reflux.
 One such option is deglycyrrhizinated licorice (DGL).
-People believe that using this a few times per day will alleviate acid reflux symptoms.
+People believe that using this a few times per day will alleviate acid reflux concerns.
 Acid reflux occurs when the lower esophageal sphincter (LES) fails to close completely.

 Clinical Studies